Struggling with how to translate WooCommerce so that you can create a shopper-friendly, multilingual eCommerce store?

 You’ll be able to follow most of this tutorial using the free version of TranslatePress available at WordPress.org.
 However, a few features require the paid version of TranslatePress, which we’ll be sure to note in the tutorial below.

 To get started, install and activate the TranslatePress plugin.

 You can install the free version from WordPress.org.
 Or, if you decide to purchase TranslatePress premium, you can download the premium plugin from your TranslatePress dashboard.

-If you’re not sure which version is best for you, you can always start with the free version and upgrade later on without losing any of your settings and translations.
+If you’re unsure which version is best for you, you can always start with the free version and upgrade later without losing any of your settings and translations.

 Once you’ve activated the plugin, go to Settings → TranslatePress to choose the languages that you want to use on your store: